Messi’s Argentina beats Brazil 1-0, wins Copa America title

 Argentina's winning goal at the Maracana Stadium in Rio de Janeiro came in the 22nd minute after Rodrigo de Paul made a long pass to Ángel di Maria.
 The 33-year-old veteran striker counted on some sloppy defending from left-back Renan Lodi to take control and lob it past goalkeeper Ederson.

-When the match ended, a tearful Mess i was thrown into the air by some of his joyous teammates.
-Once criticized by Argentina fans for his quietness, he went to the few hundred guests chanting his name at the Maracana and celebrated.
-Messi kissed the trophy before lifting it into the air during the presentations'.
+When the match ended, a tearful Mess i knelt down and put his hands on his face.
+Then most of his teammates ran in his direction to celebrate and threw him into the air.
+Once criticized by Argentina fans for his quietness, he went to the few hundred guests chanting his name at the Maracana and chanted with them.
+Messi kissed the trophy before lifting it into the air during the presentations.

-Gonzalo Montiel, Cristian Romero, Marcos Acuña, Leandro Paredes and Ángel di María took the places of Nahuel Molina, Nicolás Tagliafico, Guido Rodríguez and Nicolás González.
+Gonzalo Montiel, Cristian Romero, Marcos Acuña, Leandro Paredes and Di María took the places of Nahuel Molina, Nicolás Tagliafico, Guido Rodríguez and Nicolás González.

 Brazil, a team recognized for its steadiness, did not make any changes from the team that advanced to the final.